-X-Files New Season Filming: Can We Hope For Another Awesome Season From Mulder and Scully?
+‘X-Files’ New Season Filming: Can We Hope For Another Awesome Season From Mulder And Scully?

 — Ada Revere (@RevereAda) May 5, 2017

-As series Chris Carter said in an interview at Fox News, there is certainly a great deal of interest in future episodes of the X-Files.
-As he put it:
+As series creator Chris Carter said in an interview with Fox News, there is certainly a great deal of interest in future episodes of the X-Files.

-Obviously, the show runners are almost certainly going to have to pick up with the closing cliffhanger of last season in which Scully, Mulder and Miller find themselves apparently about to be abducted by a UFO while Mulder starts succumbing to the virus.
+Obviously, the show runners are almost certainly going to have to pick up with the closing cliffhanger of last season in which Scully, Mulder, and Miller find themselves apparently about to be abducted by a UFO while Mulder starts succumbing to the virus.

 The return of UFO aliens at that point had quite an impact on the audience – with many viewers and critics disliking it – but it will almost certainly guarantee a big audience for the first episode of the next season.
 Of course, cliffhangers don’t always work out well for show runners these days, as the folks over at The Walking Dead could confirm.